mrbillm63/CyberSecurityProject1/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
+- Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_ Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
-Load Balancing contributes to the Availability aspect of security in regards to the CIA Triad.
+- Load Balancing contributes to the Availability aspect of security in regards to the CIA Triad by support of redundancy , application performance and application reliability.

+- _JumpBox_
 - The advantage of a JumpBox is the orgination point for launching Administrative Tasks.
 This ultimately sets the JumpBox as a Secure Admin Workstation).
 All Administrators when conducting any management Tasks will be required to connect to the JumpBox.
 The Jumpbox is configured for restrictive access providing a more secure environment.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the filesystm and system resources.